zakski/project-an-phobail/README.md

 ## Lang
 The lang portion of the project is designed to provide all the helpful string manipulation code i reuse throughout my projects, such as capitalisation of words.

+## Net
+The .net packages will contain various components that are not just useful when interacting with the web specifically, but also for representing the web in a more local manner, e.g. the providence of data sources.